winitzki/scall/tutorial/programming_dhall.md

 ### Applying a function many times

-Perhaps the simplest nontrivial recursive type is the type of natural numbers (often denoted "`Nat`").
+An example of a simple recursive type is the type of natural numbers (often denoted "`Nat`").
 The type `Nat` is the least fixpoint of the type equation `Nat = F Nat` with `F = Optional`.
 So, the Church encoding of `Nat` is the type `∀(r : Type) → (Optional r → r) → r`.